superfly/docs/index.html.md

 `flyctl` can then help you manage your app's [deployment regions](/docs/reference/regions/), [scaling](/docs/reference/scaling/), and [secrets](/docs/reference/secrets/).

-If you want to experience `flyctl` for yourself, you can go hands-on for free and [launch a container on Fly](/docs/hands-on/start/).
+If you want to experience `flyctl` for yourself, you can go hands-on for free and [launch a VM on Fly](/docs/hands-on/start/).

 If you just want to read about all the talents of `flyctl`, here's another link to its [documentation](/docs/flyctl/).